samAricha/Organiks-Platform-Android/README.md

 To run the application on android device/emulator:
 - open project in Android Studio and run imported android run configuration

-### Desktop
-Run the desktop application: `./gradlew :desktop:run`

-### Server
-To run the KTOR Server:
-- open project and access the Application.kt file under Server Folder
-- run the main method in the Application.kt file
-- N:B ==> In order to run Ktor Server you will require MySQL installed on your machine and have a DB named organiks

 ## License